totoroterror/warp-cloner/README.md

 ## Support me

-You can support my further developments or support this project by buying me a coffee or pizza.
+You can support my further developments or support this project by buying me a coffee using link below or by starring this repo ♥

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/totoroterror)